interpretml/interpret/shared/ebm_native/style.md

       and others: https://google.github.io/styleguide/cppguide.html#Exceptions
     - our higher level language to C++ interface boundary uses pure C (the only portable solution), so we can't throw exceptions accross that boundary, so ultimately we need error codes at that level anyways.

+- use the following order throughout for functions and variable declarations:
+  "INLINE_RELEASE_UNTEMPLATED constexpr static"
+  INLINE_RELEASE_UNTEMPLATED needs to be first since it's a template under DEBUG builds (for functions) constexpr next so that it doesn't sit next to const if our function returns a const type static last since that's what's left